-Diphencyprone (DPC) is a liquid chemical that can be used to treat warts or verrucae when it is painted on to the lesion.
+Diphencyprone (DPC) is a liquid chemical produced by produced by the Department of Organic Chemistry, University of Nijmegen in Holland.

+It can be used to stimulate hair growth in Alopecia Areata (AA) when it is painted on to the scalp.
 DPC is used as a contact allergen, which means it works by causing an allergic (dermatitis) reaction where it touches the skin.
+This is believed to redirect the autoimmune attacks on the hair follicle in Alopecia, resulting in hair growth.